Center-of-Imaging-Biomarker-Development/spesis/README.md

 [--name_pattern `<filename/pattern>`] [--overwrite True/False (default=False]
 ```

-* `<filename/pattern>`: Filter filename with specific pattern in the input directory.
+* `<filename/pattern>`: Filter the filenames with a specific pattern in the input directory.
 * `<overwrite>`: Allow to replace already existing processing output.